d0k1/focusit/source/_posts/2016-12-04-nice-to-meet-you.markdown

 ---

 Hello, and Welcome.
-My name is Denis Kirpichenkovv, and I'm a Java developer who likes DevOps too ;) In my first post will tell you how to get very powerful Content Management System, and how to get free hosting for it.
+My name is Denis Kirpichenkov, and I'm a Java developer who likes DevOps too ;) In my first post will tell you how to get very powerful Content Management System, and how to get free hosting for it.

 I tried many times to start blogging, but again and again I failed.
 The one of reasons was CMS.
 I could find content system to fit all of my needs.